vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 INTRODUCTION TO THE TANTRĀLOKA

 broad divisions of the text, one dealing with the gene- ral issues, the other with Upayas and the remaining with the specific notion of Sthānaprakalpa (a sub-con- cept under Anava-upaya meaning devising or allot- ting places).
 The first group consists of the 1st, 13th and 14th Ahnikas dealing with the varieties of knowledge, descent of grace and process of initiation respectively.
 The second group includes Ahnikas from 2nd to 5th pertaining to specific Upayas.
-The third group comprises Ähnikas from 6th to 12th and from 15th to 37th.
+The third group comprises āhnikas from 6th to 12th and from 15th to 37th.
 By far this is the largest group.
 This does not amount to say that these Ahnikas have nothing else to discuss.
 It simply means that Sthānaprakalpa sets their predominant undertone.
 Even here it may, however, be remembered that Ahnikas from 6th to 12th are directly addressed to this item.
 It merely implies that the discussion on the doctrine of six passages (Sadadhva) is essentially an offshoot of the doctrine of Sthānaprakalpa which again is a corollary of Aṇavopaya.
 Although it is not feasible at the moment, for reasons of space, to dilate upon the concept of Sthana, it may be stated that Sthāna has three varieties-Prāņa (breath), Deha (body) and Bahiḥ (exterior).
 Prana is fivefold-Prana, Apāna, Samāna, Udāna and Vyana.
 Deha is twofold-inter- nal and external.
-And Bähya has eleven varieties in the main Mandala, Sthandila, Patra, Akṣasūtra, Pustaka, Linga, Tura, Pața, Pusta, Pratima and
+And Bāhya has eleven varieties in the main Mandala, Sthandila, Patra, Akṣasūtra, Pustaka, Linga, Tura, Pața, Pusta, Pratima and

 मण्डलाद्यधिकृत्य श्रभिधीयते इत्याग्रन्थसमाप्तेः प्राधान्यात् स्थानकल्पनस्यैव सकलोऽयं प्रपञ्च इति ।